hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 The `cluster_autoscaling` block supports:

-* `enabled` - (Required) Whether cluster autoscaling (also called autoprovisioning) is enabled.
+* `enabled` - (Required) Whether cluster-wide autoscaling is enabled (i.e.node autoprovisioning is enabled).
 To set this to true, make sure your config meets the rest of the requirements.
 Notably, you'll need `min_master_version` of at least `1.11.2`.

 * `resource_limits` - (Optional) A list of limits on the autoprovisioning.
     See [the docs](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-provisioning)